Globalization of perturbative Chern-Simons theory on the moduli space of flat connections in the BV formalism: Introduction

 In Section \ref{ss: full extension of Z} we consider an open set $\UU=\{(A,A',g)\;|\;A'\mr{\;and\;}A\;\mr{close}\}$ in $\FC'\times\FC'\times \mr{Met}$ and construct: \begin{enumerate} \item A connection\footnote{Connection $\nabla^\mathbb{H}$ arises as the projection -- using the desynchronized Hodge decomposition -- of the trivial connection in the trivial bundle over $\UU$ with fiber $\Omega^\bt(M,\g)$ onto the subbundle of harmonic forms, cf. Remark \ref{rem: nabla^Harm as shift-and-project connection}.} $\nabla^{\mathbb{H}}$ on the ``cohomology bundle'' $\mathbb{H}$ over $\UU$ with fiber $H_A$ and the induced connection $\nabla^\mc{D}$ on the ``half-density bundle'' $\mc{D}$ over $\UU$ with fiber $\mr{Dens}^{\frac12,\mr{formal}}(H_A[1])$. \item An ``extended'' partition function $\check{Z}\in \Omega^{\bt,\bt,\bt}(\UU,\mc{D})$ (see (\ref{Z check perturbative})) -- a nonhomogeneous form on $\UU$ valued in $\mc{D}$ -- defined similarly to (\ref{Zpert}), where the weights of Feynman graphs are extended appropriately to differential forms on $\UU$; we also include the framing-dependent renormalization factor as in (\ref{eq: renormalization}). \end{enumerate}

 \begin{thm}\footnote{See Theorem \ref{thm dQME on Zcheck}.} The extended partition function satisfies the following ``differential quantum master equation'' (dQME):

 \end{thm} Here $F$ is the curvature of $\nabla^\mathbb{H}$.
 The expression in brackets acting on $\check{Z}$ above is a \emph{flat} superconnection concentrated in de Rham degrees 0,1,2 along $\UU$.
-By abuse of terminology, we call it the \emph{Gauss-Manin superconnection}.
+By abuse of terminology, we call it the \emph{Gauss-Manin superconnection}.\footnote{In \cite{Cattaneo2019}, \cite{Cattaneo2020} a similar operator was called ``Grothendieck operator''.
+Here, we use the term Gauss-Manin connection since it is a connection on the (half-density bundle of the) cohomology bundle $\mathbb{H}$.}

 Low-degree components of $\check{Z}$ and of the dQME (\ref{intro dQME}) yield various objects and infinitesimal variation statements we have encountered in the earlier subsections: \begin{itemize} \item Degree $(0,0,0)$ component of $\check{Z}$ is the desynchronized partition function $Z_{A,A'}(\sfa)$.\footnote{We remark that the degree $(0,0,0)$ component of the dQME is the ordinary QME $\Delta_\sfa Z_{A,A'}(\sfa)=0$ (which is trivial for degree reasons at irreducible connections $A$).} \item Degree $(0,1,0)$ component of $\check{Z}$ is the generator $R_{\delta A'}$ appearing in (\ref{intro desync infinitesimal variation of Z wrt A'}).
 Degree $(0,1,0)$ component of the dQME is the equation (\ref{intro desync infinitesimal variation of Z wrt A'}). \item Degree $(0,0,1)$ component of $\check{Z}$, evaluated at $A'=A$, is the generator $R_{\delta g}$ in (\ref{intro delta_g Z}); the corresponding component of the dQME is the equation (\ref{intro delta_g Z}). \item $(1,0,0)$ component of the dQME, contracted with a tangent vector to $\UU$ representing a harmonic shift of $A$, is equivalent to horizontality w.r.t. partial Grothendieck connection $\til{\nabla}^G$ (\ref{intro til nabla^G horizontality}). \item Restricting dQME to the diagonal $A'=A$ and fixing $g$ and then taking the degree $1$ component in $A$ yields (\ref{intro: horizontality eq}). \end{itemize}